arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ```
 import PropTypes from 'fusion:prop-types';
 ```
+In general, using [PropTypes](https://github.com/facebook/prop-types) allows developers to mitigate the risk of passing the wrong data types to components.
+It does so by validating data types as they pass through components.

+With Fusion, a feature’s custom fields are also implemented using PropTypes.
+Fusion will look for a static property on your component named `propTypes` which is an object with a `customFields` key and `PropTypes` value.
+For more information about how Fusion uses PropTypes and custom fields, [click here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/api/feature-pack/components/custom-fields.md#types).

 7. Since we added a new file here, we have to restart or rebuild fusion to recognize it.
 You can manually restart or manually rebuild with `npx fusion rebuild`.
 Once fusion is back up, go into pagebuilder and open the page you had created in `lab-01`